tejas7khandare/Exploratory-Data-Analysis-WHR2023/README.md

 ### Description

-The map is based on the data from the World Happiness Report and was generated using [plotly.express] for the visualization.
+The map is based on the data from the World Happiness Report and was generated using '['plotly.express']' for the visualization.

 ### Usage

-To view the interactive plot, simply open the [WHI2023.html](images/world_happiness_map.png) file in this repository.
+To view the interactive plot, simply open the [WHI2023.html](WHI2023.html) file in this repository.